 Our Christian vision underpins all that we do at Hildenborough CE Primary School.
 We feel it is important for both adults and children alike to understand that Christian values are based on God and the work of Jesus Christ.
 We believe that the understanding and application of Christian values strengthens the school community’s spiritual development and this is reflected through daily deeds and actions.
 Core Christian values include hope, righteousness, love, and putting God first in our lives.
-As a school we have chosen the particular Christian values of love, honesty, courage, compassion, hope and endurance to enhance the children’s curriculum and daily school life.
+As a school, the whole community voted for our chosen Christian values of love, compassion, hope, honesty, courage and endurance to enhance the children’s curriculum and daily school life.
+These also link to our learning values, each one teaches educates the children on how they can be the best that they can be!
+Our school Christian family know and understand how our vision shapes our school and its every day life.

 At Hildenborough CE Primary School, we value the development of children’s mind, body and spirit.
 Our school understanding of spirituality is grounded in the Christian tradition and influences all areas of education and life.